Bluestone Mortgages Conveyancing Lender Panel Compliance Tool

 Check your firm’s panel Status

-This system optimises the way you can demonstrate to lender panels that you are, and can stay fully compliant with their instructions, with alerts on Bluestone Mortgages’s changes.
-While using the tool is not a condition for acceptance on the Bluestone Mortgages panel, demonstrating you can stay up to date with Bluestone Mortgages’s Handbook requirements is an excellent support to your application to their lender panel and, just as importantly, protect your firm’s panel status.
+This software assists the way you can demonstrate to lender panels that you are, and can remain fully compliant with their requirements, with notifications given on Bluestone Mortgages’s changes.
+Even though using this technology is not a condition for acceptance on the Bluestone Mortgages panel, demonstrating you can stay up to date with Bluestone Mortgages’s Handbook requirements is an excellent support to your panel application and, more importantly, protect your firm’s panel standing.

-The system generates real-time alerts, automatically produces SRA and CQS reports, and will increase your firm's efficiency.
-In addition it is simply to use, cost-effective and, for some firms, leads to a PII saving.
+COMPLETIONmonitor creates real-time alerts, automatically produces regulatory and CQS reports, and will increase your firm's efficiency.
+In addition it is user friendly, cost-effective and, for some firms, leads to reduced PII premiums.

 Find a Law Firm approved by Bluestone Mortgages